Amanda is a graduate of Bloomsburg University with an undergraduate

 Early Childhood Education.
 We are members of NAEYC (National

-Association of the Education of Young Children), and attend numerous
+Association of the Education of Young Children), and participate in numerous

 trainings through the year to learn new and innovative ways to improve